ultimate271/notes/tolkien/akallabeth.md

 seas was the chief feat and adventure of their hardy men in the gallant days of their youth.

+### Sailing to far west is forbidden to the Numenorians by the Valar
 But the Lords of Valinor forbade them to sail so far westward that the coasts of Númenor could no longer be seen; and for long the Dúnedain were content, though they did not fully understand the purpose of this ban.
 But the design of